-The event we got invited to was created to share a sacred moment while watching the last full moon rising of 2020 from the garden of a house that overlooks a lagoon.
+The event we got invited to was created to share a sacred moment while watching the last full moon rising of the year from the garden of a house that overlooks a lagoon.

 When we arrived, we were presented with hot golden chai tea by our host, along with Giulia, who organized the event.
 Just the smell of that tea brought me straight back to Asia for one infinite second.